koding/tunnel/README.md

 * `signatureKey` A secret key you share between server and clients.
 Client will use it to sign identifier while communicating with server
 * `allowedHosts` List of regex rules to filter allowed domains names.
 If requested URL didn't match any it will fail with `error 400`
 * `allowedClient` List of client IDs allowed to use this server.
 If this list is empty then any client with valid signature will be allowed to connect
+* `controlPath` Use custom path for control protocol if default (`/_controlPath`) interferes with your needs.
+Leave empty or remove from config to use default value

 #### Run server
 `server -c path/to/config.json` or just `server` if the `config.json` is in the same directory